TheDreamLabUK/website/workshop-builder/docs/07_troubleshooting.md

     *   **Cause:**
         *   Poor quality or insufficient `ResearchAgent` output (unstructured_data_paths).
         *   Issues with the [`workshop_compiler_agent_prompt.md`](../workshop_compiler_agent_prompt.md) – it might be unclear, too complex, or have conflicting instructions.
-        *   The "Codex" AI model (OpenAI API or CLI) is unavailable or returning errors.
+        *   The OpenAI API is unavailable or returning errors.
         *   Context window limitations of the AI model if research data is excessively large.
         *   Incorrect path to `workshop_compiler_agent_prompt.md` in `.env` or `AppConfig`.
     *   **Solution:**
         1.  **Inspect Research Data:** Check the files in `workshop-builder/temp_research_data/` (after a run, before cleanup, or by temporarily disabling cleanup in `Orchestrator`) to ensure `ResearchAgent` produced meaningful content.
         2.  **Review and Refine Prompt:** The `workshop_compiler_agent_prompt.md` is key.
 Simplify, clarify, or add more specific examples/constraints to it.
-        3.  **Test Codex Independently:** If using Codex CLI, try running it manually with a simplified version of the prompt and a small piece of research data to isolate issues.
+        3.  **Test OpenAI API Independently:** Use the `openai` Python library to make a basic Chat Completions API call with a simple prompt to isolate API connectivity or authentication issues.
-        4.  **Check AI Model Status:** Ensure the OpenAI API (or other model provider) is operational.
+        4.  **Check AI Model Status:** Ensure the OpenAI API is operational by checking the OpenAI status page.
         5. Verify the `COMPILER_AGENT_PROMPT_PATH` in your configuration.

 5.  **`ModuleNotFoundError` or `ImportError`**